 The carrying amount of the Company's financial instruments, including cash and cash equivalents, accounts receivable and accounts payable, notes receivable, accrued expenses and other liabilities approximates fair value due to their relatively short maturity.
 Prior to February 9, 2010, the Company sold products in various global markets.
 As a result, the Company was exposed to changes in foreign currency exchange rates.
 The Company does not hold derivative financial instruments for speculative purposes.
-Foreign currency transaction gains and (losses) included in other income (expense), were \$0 and \$5 for the three month periods ended June 30, 2013 and 2012, respectively.
-On June 30, 2013, the Company had no open foreign exchange contracts to sell Euros or any other foreign currencies.
-On June 30, 2013, the Company had 8,288 liability warrants outstanding with an exercise price of \$30.00 expiring in September 2013.
-The Company recorded a non-cash gain of \$3 and \$1 in the three months ended June 30, 2013 and 2012, respectively, related to these warrants.
+Foreign currency transaction gains and (losses) included in other income (expense), were \$0 for the three and nine month periods ended December 31, 2013 and 2012.
+On December 31, 2013, the Company had no open foreign exchange contracts to sell Euros or any other foreign currencies.
+Certain warrants expired on September 9, 2013, which then ended the Company's liability associated with these warrants, which had an exercise price of \$30.00.
+The Company recorded a non-cash gain of \$10 and \$3 in the nine months ended December 31, 2013 and 2012, respectively, related to these warrants.